 CSA Award Winners / Détentaires des prix de la SCS

-The Canadian Sociological Association was proud to honour our 2013 award recipients during the Annual Banquet and Award Ceremony held at the University of Brock in St. Catharines, Ontario.
+The Canadian Sociological Association was proud to honour our 2014 award recipients during the Annual Banquet and Award Ceremony held at the University of Brock in St. Catharines, Ontario.

 For further information on the CSA awards, including nomination procedures, selection committees, and calls for nomination, click on the following links.

 Pour de plus amples informations à propos des prix décernés par la SCS, incluant les critères d'égibilités, les comités de sélection, et les appels de nomination, suivant les liens ci-dessous :

 - The Angus Reid Applied Sociology Award /Prix des praticiens Angus Reid/de sociologie appliquée

 - Best Student Paper Award / Prix de la meilleure communication étudiante